cmdwtf/Odiin/.hardware/Prototype/README.md

 <img src="https://raw.githubusercontent.com/cmdwtf/Odiin/main/.hardware/Prototype/prototype.jpg" alt="Odiin Prototype without case" width="300" />
 * Odiin Prototype, sans case. *

+## Case

+The 3D Printed case files are in this folder as well.
+They are in 3 parts: [top.stl](top.stl), [bottom.stl](bottom.stl), and [cap.stl](cap.stl).
+The top and bottom are as named, and `cap.stl` refers to the tiny mushroom cap that is placed over the directional switch.

 ## Bill of Materials

 The BoM is in a bit of flux as I tinker and add/remove/change things, but the things here will definitely get you going.
 Some of these are slightly different from what I ordered (as I ordered a few things in bulk, like SD cards), but this list should get you close enough.